ceeideu/documentation/docs/1.0.0/overview.md

 Overview
 ========

-Characteristics of CEEid
+Characteristics of CEEId
 ---------------------------------------------------------------------------------------

-Here are just some of the intended benefits for using **CEEid**.
+Here are just some of the intended benefits for using **CEEId**.
 You can:

 -   Upgrade identity of the user with an authenticated and tokenised ID (based on hashed e-mail address).
 -   Remove dependency on third-party cookies.